Adds all the specified members with the specified scores to the sorted set

 -inf values are valid values as well.

 ZADD supports a list of options, specified after the name of the key and before the first score argument.
 Options are:

 - XX: Only update elements that already exist.
-Never add elements.
+Don't add new elements.

-- NX: Don't update already existing elements.
-Always add new elements.
+- NX: Only add new elements.
+Don't update already existing elements.

 - CH: Modify the return value from the number of new elements added, to the total number of elements changed (CH is an abbreviation of changed).
 Changed elements are new elements added and elements already existing for which the score was updated.
 So elements specified in the command line having the same score as they had in the past are not counted.
 Note: normally the return value of ZADD only counts the number of new elements added.